 As we mentioned above, casinos bet against their customers, which is the reason why the payouts players are provided with do not coincide with the ones that should be given against winning.
 To make sure that casinos will gain their profit margin, the odds gambling enthusiasts will be provided with will be less than the value of the true casino odds.

-Inexperienced players sometimes tend to think that casino odds are much more advantageous, and this is so because of a ploy the bulk of the casinos utilise.
-On some occasions, players might notice that the offered payoffs are not 5 to 1, but 5 for 1, which will have a crucial difference when the amount players will receive is concerned.
+Inexperienced players sometimes think that casino odds are much more advantageous, and this is because of a ploy many casinos utilise.
+On some occasions, players might notice that the offered pay-offs are not 5 to 1 but 5 for 1, which makes a crucial difference to the amount players will receive.

-This is a vital distinction to make due to the fact that when the payoff casino enthusiasts are offered is 5 to 1, this will mean that together with their original stake of 1 unit, they will be paid 5 more units.
-Yet, this will not be the case when the payoffs are written 5 for 1 because in such cases, players will do get 5 units, but they will need to pass up their initial wager.
+This distinction is vital because when the pay-off offered is 5 to 1, it means that together with their original stake of one unit, players will be paid five additional units.
+Yet this is not the case when the pay-offs are written 5 for 1, because in such cases players will receive five units but will forfeit their initial wager.

 How This Applies to Roulette